stahlgit/stahlgit/projects.md

 &#32;

-Built a full-stack application to streamline Zammad usage for management teams.
-Supported CRUD operations on organizations and products, automated product assignment workflows, and provided per-organization ticket templates for faster issue reporting.
+Developed a full-stack application to streamline and automate Zammad workflows for management teams.
+It supports managing organizations and products, automates product-to-organization assignments, and provides per-organization ticket templates for faster and more consistent issue reporting.

+The project is structured for long-term scalability and maintainability.
+Core components are separated into dedicated modules for controllers, services, and models, following clear boundaries between business logic and data representation (DTOs vs ORM).
+The system includes factory methods and a fallback process to ensure reliable API communication and smooth recovery from transient Zammad API errors.

 **Tech:** Python (Flask), Bootstrap, Zammad API, PostgreSQL, Docker
 </details>